 Lab Sterilization, Sanitation, and Decontamination

 No matter how hard-pressed you are in the lab, ensuring that your cleanliness and sterilization procedures are up to scratch is essential.
 Cloudy media, ruined samples and strange results caused by contaminants are just some of the problems that can be caused by failure to keep your workspace, equipment and samples sanitized.
 And each time it happens it costs you valuable time and resources.
-Here are some of the most common ways to keep contamination under control, and save you a lot of grief down the road:
+Here are some of the most common laboratory sterilization techniques to keep contamination under control, and save you a lot of grief down the road: